Where to use Magnetic Lifter?

 Load characteristics other than just weight must be considered in order to determine the weight that any magnetic lifter can lift.
 This statement is true for any lifting magnets because they all operate on the same fundamental laws of Physics.
-Magnetic power is pictured as lines of force flowing from North to South Pole.
+Magnetic power is pictured as lines of force flowing from North to the South Pole.
 Anything that limits the flow of these magnetic lines of force obviously reduces the magnet’s lifting ability.
-There are four important factors which limit the flow of these lines of force.
+There are four important factors that limit the flow of these lines of force.

 Load Surface Conditions

-Magnetic lines of force do not flow easily through air, they need iron in order to flow freely.
+Magnetic lines of force do not flow easily through the air, they need iron in order to flow freely.
 Therefore, anything that creates an air gap between a magnet and the load, limits the flow of magnetic force and thus reduces the lifting capacity of a magnet.
 Paper, dirt, rust, paint and scale act in the same way as air, so also a rough surface finish between the magnet and the load.

 Load Length and Width